OtHanski/reyrey/docs/GUIdoc.md

 Raw pictures in `GUI_pics/`.

-![Full image of the GUI with sample state HRG486MM loaded](GUI_pics/FullGUI.png) Full image of the GUI with sample state HRG486MM loaded
+![Full image of the GUI with sample state HRG486MM loaded](GUI_pics/FullGUI.png)

 ![SaveLoad](GUI_pics/SaveLoad.jpg)
 The uppermost portion of the sidebar holds the Save/Load buttons to save and load optical line designs.
 When loading a design from file, one can either overwrite current system or add the designs from the file on top of the current system.